 The answer is a resounding yes!
 The gold standard just got better with innovative technologies that embrace advancements in motion correction and AI algorithms to help deliver clearer images, in half the time, without any loss of resolution.

-iNav for truly transformational imaging
+iNAV for truly transformational imaging

 While scanning the weight-bearing horse has its advantages, even the most well-behaved horse will shift its weight occasionally during a Standing Equine MRI scan.
 Hallmarq has won industry recognition for its unique motion correction software designed to compensate for a horse’s natural sway.
-Now, as part of our ongoing dedication to continuously improve image quality, enhanced imaging with iNav is available!
+Now, as part of our ongoing dedication to continuously improve image quality, enhanced imaging with iNAV is available!

 The latest addition to our innovative motion-correction software, this ground-breaking technology further reduces image artefacts caused by patient movement.
 With iNav, you can expect clearer visualisation of intricate structures, leading to more precise diagnoses.